Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 After the build has completed you can launch several instances of the built executable to be able to both host and join a game.

-> Mac users:, to run multiple instances of the same app, you need to use the command line.
+> Mac users: to run multiple instances of the same app, you need to use the command line.
 > Run `open -n BossRoom.app`

 ## Testing multiplayer over internet

 Running the game over internet currently requires setting up a [Photon Transport for MLAPI](https://github.com/Unity-Technologies/mlapi-community-contributions), which uses Photon relay server to facilitate communication between clients and server living on different networks.

+Alternatively you can use Port Forwarding.
+The wonderful https://portforward.com/ site has guides on how to enable port forwarding on a huge number of routers.
+BossRoom uses `UDP` and needs a `9998` external port to be open.

 ------------------------------------------